sbakiu/spark-dockerfile-multi-stage/README.md

 # spark-dockerfile-multi-stage
 Making use of Docker best practices, this repo uses a multi stage Dockerfile for Spark jobs.
 It is meant to be used as a starting point for projects deploying Apache Spark jobs in Kubernetes clusters.
 It can be used with `spark-submit` command or with `spark-operator`.
-Since many of the deployments are running in cloud environments, the `jars` to allow `S3` and `GCS` access are included
+Since many of the deployments are running in cloud environments, the `jars` to allow `S3` and `GCS` access are included.

 ## Build
 Build the docker image by running: